-Hint: Ask us about NPSH if you have questions.
+Hint: Call us about NPSH if you have questions.
 We can help you calculate how much liquid level you’ll need to satisfy your pump’s requirements.

 Step 2: Mount The Float Switch

-To mount the float switch in place, you’ll need some way of fixing the cable above the tank or well.
-There is a mounting bracket available that uses a snug wedge to fix the cable into place.
+Float switch installation requires you to mount the device with some way of fixing the cable above the tank or well.
+There is a mounting bracket available for the Kari Float Switch that uses a snug wedge to fix the cable into place.
 This bracket can be attached to a wall or a rail using a simple bolt or screw.